winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 Ānanda replied, “Stop, Subhadra!
 Stop!
 The Buddha is physically ill and can’t be troubled.”

 370\.
-Subhadra repeated his request three times, “I’ve heard that a Tathāgata appears in the world only as often as an udumbara flower does.
+Subhadra repeated his request three times, “I’ve heard that a Tathāgata appears in the world only as often as an <em>udumbara</em> flower does.
 I have some doubts about the Dharma that I hope [meeting Gautama] will resolve for me.
 Would he have some time to see me?”
 {: #p370}

 Ānanda answered him as he did the first time: “The Buddha is physically ill and can’t troubled.”